-Need for Speed 2 is the second game in the popular Need for Speed series of racing games created by Electronic Arts.
+Need for Speed 2 is the second game in the popular series of racing games created by Electronic Arts starting with The Need for Speed.
 It was released in 1997 for PlayStation.
-An enhanced version, ...
+An...

 The Need for Speed is the first racing game in the Need for Speed Series, and it was developed and published by Electronic Arts (EA) in 1994 for 3DO.
 It was ported to DOS in 1995, and PlayStation and Sega Saturn in 1996.